 This X-OCN codec in my opinion is fantastic because it maintains 16 bit linear encoding quality and a range of colours greater than the DCI-P3 space, while retaining easy-to-manage files for post production.

 According to Angus the choice of codec was crucial to the end-to-end production workflow.
 “We were shooting in X-OCN XT which is Sony’s least compressed RAW format.”
 As Paolo confirms, the decision was both aesthetic and practical: “This X-OCN codec in my opinion is fantastic because it maintains 16 bit linear encoding quality and a range of colours greater than the DCI-P3 space, while retaining easy-to-manage files for post production.”

 “We developed a LUT that would allow within the workflow to look after the HDR side of things as well” says Angus.
 “I don’t think any broadcaster or movie would now not have an HDR finish.
 You can open up those blacks enormously.
 You can control your highlights really sensitively.
 You’ve always had to protect your highlights with digital – but you have to protect everything a bit more, and then make a conscious decision to let it go… and go with it.”

 “As for HDR correction I used the Sony BVM-HX310 HDR monitor” states Paolo.
-“Angus came to Rome and we did some HDR tests, and also to see what the workflow was for the various deliveries — how it would perform in a theater room in the P3 color space, on a consumer TV rendering in SDR and HDR, and even on an iPad Pro.
+“Angus came to Rome and we did some HDR tests, and also to see what the workflow was for the various deliveries – how it would perform in a cinema room in the P3 colour space, on a consumer TV rendering in SDR and HDR, and even on an iPad Pro.
 I have to say the final result was very similar.”